 1) Recognize that you’re the victim

-2) Put an end to your toxic relationship
+2) Put an end to it for good and walk away

-Whether you’re dating a manipulator, a narcissist pervert or a passive aggressive person, the bottom line is your partner needs help.
-If your partner turns down the option of getting help, then unfortunately, you need to end the relationship immediately and walk away.
-Putting yourself first is essential, although walking out is tough, it needs to be done and will benefit you mutually.
+Whether you’re dating a manipulator, a narcissist pervert or a passive-aggressive person, the bottom line is your partner needs help.
+If your partner categorically refuses the option of getting help, then unfortunately, you need to end the relationship, and walk away.
+Putting yourself first is essential.
+Although walking out is tough, it needs to be done and will benefit you mutually.

-After years of being in a toxic relationship, having the sentiment of losing part of yourself is completely normal.
+After years of being under the control of a toxic partner, having the sentiment of losing part of yourself is completely normal.
 Developing affectionate dependence towards your partner is virtually inevitable, but know that you’ll eventually learn to love life once again!

 In a toxic relationship, the victim locks herself into a role so as not to arouse anger in the other person.
 She conforms to his expectations, even if it means leaving her own aside.
 She takes it upon herself not to titillate the other person's hyper-sensitivity and mood.
 Hobbies, hobbies, or personal skills are kept quiet.
 Thus, the victim is then frustrated and unable to express herself fully because she is terrified of her unstable partner and his reactions.
 A toxic partner will constantly spy on, accuse, and criticize the victim, as a way of increasing their insecurity and dependence.
 Plus, when only one person is involved in the relationship, the relationship quickly becomes unbalanced.
 One of the two people provides the relationship with the basic elements for it to continue.

 Realizing that we are in an unhealthy relationship that is indeed damaging to our self-esteem is definitely a difficult process to go through.
 When we've been under a manipulator's thumb for years, scenarios and certain behaviors often become normalized parts of the relationship.
 That being said, the first step to freeing yourself and reconnecting with whom you really are is talking.